Documentation

 Browsers are adding more values to this list, too.
 For instance, Chrome and Firefox handle filter and SVGs entirely on the compositor, and Chrome is adding support for background-color and clip-path soon.

-Additionally, because Motion One is built on the Web Animations API, browsers are smart enough to automatically place elements animating these values on a new graphical layer.
+Additionally, because Motion is built on the Web Animations API, browsers are smart enough to automatically place elements animating these values on a new graphical layer.

 Everything in-between